The Planters' Guild · A Pillar of the Guild

 Cyme

-A determinate inflorescence: the central or terminal flower opens first, then laterals follow.
-The counterpart promised back in Raceme.
-Why it matters: determinate growth caps a plant's flower count and changes how you prune it.
-Forget-me-not, baby's breath, hydrangea.
+A determinate inflorescence: the central flower opens first, then laterals follow.
+Determinate growth caps a plant's flower count and changes how you prune it.

 Spadix inflorescence illustration — calla lily (Zantedeschia aethiopica)